MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/java-http-adapter/index.md

 **Prerequisite:** Make sure to read the [Java Adapters](../) tutorial first.

-## RSSAdapterApplication
+## Initializing the adapter
-`RSSAdapterApplication` extends `MFPJAXRSApplication` and is a good place to trigger any initialization required by your application.
+In the supplied sample adapter, the `RSSAdapterApplication` class is used to extend `MFPJAXRSApplication` and is a good place to trigger any initialization required by your application.

 ```java
 @Override